-Congratulations on the beginning of a new school year and welcome to PAC!
+Welcome to PAC!
 The Parents' Advisory Committee (PAC) is a volunteer group of parents whose children attend Child's Day.
-You are automatically a member of PAC with your child's enrollment - and we need your participation!
+You are automatically a member of PAC with your child's enrollment!

 PAC meetings are held once a month, on the second Wednesday of the month, from 5:30-6:30 p.m.
-Childcare is provided for you during these meetings.
-During the PAC meetings, we will plan events that will take place throughout the year in honor of our children and their families as well as the Child's Day teachers and staff.
+This year, PAC meetings will take place via Zoom until further notice.
+During the PAC meetings, parents will plan events that will take place throughout the year in honor of our children and their families as well as the Child's Day teachers and staff.
 PAC meetings also provide a great forum for updates from faculty on happenings in the school and open discussions among the parents and faculty.

 PAC provides a wide variety of opportunities for you to be involved with your child and the school throughout the year.
-We value whatever contribution you can offer - time, creativity, hands-on participation, leadership, etc. Your participation does not have to take a lot of time in order for you to make a significant impact.
+We value whatever contribution you can offer - time, creativity, hands-on participation, leadership, etc. Your participation does not have to take a lot of time for you to make a significant impact.
 Through your participation in PAC, you can: